riblidezso/mhcboost/README.md

 ### Methods

 I made 5-fold cross validation evaluations, with AUC for all the measurements.
+All models can use early stopping on validation data so 3:1:1 scheme was used in each fold: 3 subsets for training 1 for validation and 1 for only prediction.